Alexandre Levy

 Alexandre Levy (10 November 1864 – 17 January 1892) was a Brazilian composer, pianist and conductor.
 Born in São Paulo, he pioneered a fusion of classical composition with Brazil's popular folk music and rhythms.
-Levy died prematurely at the age of 27, an early member of the 27 Club age.
 His hometown grants a prestigious award in his name.

 His Jewish family came from France and was musically active.
-His father founded the most important music business of the city and was himself a clarinetist.
+His father, Henrique Luís Levy, was a musician who founded Casa Levy, a leading music store in São Paulo.

 Darius Milhaud, in his ballet Le Bœuf sur le toit, borrowed a theme from Levy's Tango Brasileiro.